paperless-ngx/paperless-ngx/docs/index.md

 ## Features

 -   **Organize and index** your scanned documents with tags, correspondents, types, and more.
 -   Performs **OCR** on your documents, adding selectable text to image-only documents.
 -   Uses machine-learning to automatically add tags, correspondents and document types to your documents.
 -   Supports PDF documents, images, plain text files, Office documents (Word, Excel, Powerpoint, and LibreOffice equivalents)[^1] and more.
 -   Paperless stores your documents plain on disk.
 Filenames and folders are managed by paperless and their format can be configured freely with different configurations assigned to different documents.
 -   **Beautiful, modern web application** that features:
     -   Customizable dashboard with statistics.
     -   Filtering by tags, correspondents, types, and more.
     -   Bulk editing of tags, correspondents, types and more.
     -   Drag-and-drop uploading of documents throughout the app.
     -   Customizable views can be saved and displayed on the dashboard and / or sidebar.
     -   Support for custom fields of various data types.
     -   Shareable public links with optional expiration.
-  - **Full text search** helps you find what you need.
+-   **Full text search** helps you find what you need:
     -   Auto completion suggests relevant words from your documents.
     -   Results are sorted by relevance to your search query.
     -   Highlighting shows you which parts of the document matched the query.
     -   Searching for similar documents ("More like this")
-  - **Email processing**[^1]: import documents from your email accounts
+-   **Email processing**[^1]: import documents from your email accounts:
     -   Configure multiple accounts and rules for each account.
     -   After processing, paperless can perform actions on the messages such as marking as read, deleting and more.
 -   A built-in robust **multi-user permissions** system that supports 'global' permissions as well as per document or object.
 -   A powerful templating system that gives you more control over the consumption pipeline.
 -   **Optimized** for multi core systems: Paperless-ngx consumes multiple documents in parallel.
 -   The integrated sanity checker makes sure that your document archive is in good health.

 [^1]: Office document and email consumption support is optional and provided by Apache Tika (see [configuration](https://docs.paperless-ngx.com/configuration/#tika))